Skip to content

 White papers and letters to Santa #4: Both follow a prescribed format

-A white paper follows a certain template that readers expect, including these elements:
+A white paper follows a template that readers expect, including these elements:

 • Cover